Skip to Content, Navigation, or Footer.

 Two days after the protest, Executive Vice President for Planning and Policy Russell Carey sent a community-wide email in which he described the demonstrators’ behavior as “entirely unacceptable” and warned of disciplinary consequences.

-Carey cited reports that protestors were “banging on a vehicle,” “screaming profanities at individuals” and at one point using a “racial epithet directed toward a person of color.”
+Carey cited reports that protestors were “banging on a vehicle,” “screaming profanities at individuals” and at one point used a “racial epithet directed toward a person of color.”
 He noted that some of these actions may have violated the University’s Code of Student Conduct, and would be “reviewed through University disciplinary processes.”

 The University is investigating both student groups and individual protestors, which are subject to different disciplinary procedures.
 For investigations of student group conduct, administrators in the Office of Student Conduct & Community Standards can conduct interviews themselves or appoint an internal or external investigator “if deemed appropriate by the Dean of Students.”